Countly/countly-sdk-cpp/README.md

 ``` shell
 cmake -DCOUNTLY_BUILD_TESTS=1 -DCOUNTLY_USE_SQLITE=1 -DCOUNTLY_USE_CUSTOM_SHA256=1 -B build
 ```
-## About

-This repository includes the Countly C++ SDK.

-Need help?
-See [Countly SDK for C++](https://support.count.ly/hc/en-us/articles/4416163384857-C-) documentation at [Countly Resources](http://resources.count.ly), or ask us on our [Countly Analytics Community Slack channel](http://slack.count.ly).

-## Security

-Security is very important to us.
-If you discover any issue regarding security, please disclose the information responsibly by sending an email to security@count.ly and **not by creating a GitHub issue**.

 ## Other Github resources

 This SDK needs one of the following Countly Editions to work: